Interstate 210 California

 The first portion of the State Route 210 freeway opened in 2002 through Upland and Rancho Cucamonga.
 The subsequent section completed runs through Rialto and Muscoy.

 With the opening of the final link of California 210 east between San Dimas and San Bernardino on July 24, 2007,1 the combination of I-210 and SR 210, offers a continuous freeway link from Los Angeles and the San Fernando Valley to Redlands.
-Signs for California 30 were removed in favor of SR 210 in fall 2007.
+Signs for California 30 were removed in favor of SR 210 in Fall 2007.

 The following are opening dates for each segment of Interstate 210:4